kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ## API Gateway

 ### Brand new API Gateway

-Among many new exciting features, this release brings you a brand new API Gateway to try out.
-For now, it runs side-by-side with the current API Gateway implementation until the latter is deprecated.
-Because the new API Gateway is still under development, you can find it in Kyma Incubator.
-A new [`apirules.gateway.kyma-project.io`](https://github.com/kyma-incubator/api-gateway#custom-resource) CustomResourceDefinition allows you to interact with the new API Gateway.
-You can also [expose your service and secure it either with OAuth2 scopes or JSON Web Tokens with additional scopes.
+This release introduces a brand new [API Gateway](https://github.com/kyma-incubator/api-gateway) for you to try out.
+Currently it runs side-by-side with the old implementation, but the goal is to replace it.
+Since the API Gateway is still under development, you can find it in Kyma Incubator.
+A new [`apirules.gateway.kyma-project.io`](https://github.com/kyma-incubator/api-gateway#custom-resource) CustomResourceDefinition supports interacting with the new API Gateway.
+You can also [expose your service and secure it with either OAuth2 scopes or JSON Web Tokens.
 Follow [this](https://kyma-project.io/docs/master/components/api-gateway-v2/#tutorials-expose-and-secure-a-service) tutorial to see how.

 ## Console